Non-Linear Analogue Emulation Amplifier

-A culmination of the work I started in 1994, yielding a first publication of 12ax7 simulation plots in 1998.
+A culmination of the work I started in 1994, with a first official publication of my 12ax7 modeling and simulation plots in 1998.

-These plots show an accurate rendition of your typical 12ax7 bias transfer curve, ie., simulated under the same conditions seen in Fender, Marshall and other vintage tube preamp circuits.
+These plots provide an accurate rendition of a typical 12ax7 gain stage bias transfer curve, ie., simulated under the same conditions seen in Fender, Marshall and other vintage tube preamp circuits.

 The transfer response corresponding to the usual Cathode resistor value of 1.5k ohms is taken from my tube amp book “Inside Fender and Marshall Tube Amps” and highlighted below: